AlexsLemonade/OpenPBTA-analysis/analyses/comparative-RNASeq-analysis/README.md

 ```

 ## Limitations and requirements
-Because the per-sample results of this analysis are dependent on the entire dataset, all samples in the dataset must meet certain standards for the outliers to be meaningful.
+Because the per-sample results of this analysis are dependent on the entire dataset, all samples in the dataset must meet certain standards for the outliers to be meaningful:
   - All samples must pass the MEND quality control check, which confirms that the sample has at least 10 million Mapped Exonic Non-Duplicate reads.
   - Dataset must contain only tumor samples; no normal, cell line, etc data.
 The filter applied via the `pbta-histologies.tsv` file to enforce this is:
 ```